github/codeql/go/ql/lib/change-notes/2023-09-18-add-support-for-fasthttp-framework.md

 ---
 category: minorAnalysis
 ---
-* Support for the [Fasthttp framework](https://github.com/valyala/fasthttp/) has been added.
+* Support for the [fasthttp framework](https://github.com/valyala/fasthttp/) has been added.